Complaints and Appeals Procedure

-- 1. Once the complaint has been lodged, the complaint will be discussed in the weekly management meeting or in the office amongst the Principal, Course Coordinator, and/ or any relevant staff members.
+- Once the complaint has been lodged, the complaint may be discussed in the weekly management meeting or in the office amongst the management, and/ or any relevant staff members.

-2. Each appeal is heard by a person or panel independent of the complainant.
+- Each appeal is investigated and evaluated by a person or panel independent of the complainant.

-3. The Principal or Student Service Manager will give the student a written statement of the outcome and invite the student to arrange a meeting should they wish to discuss the complaint further.
+- The student may receive a written statement of the outcome or be invited to a meeting where they can discuss the complaint further.

-4. In some circumstances a meeting will be arranged with AIC and the said complainant before a written outcome is issued to the student.
+- In some circumstances a meeting may be arranged with Australian International College and the said complainant before a written outcome may be issued to the student.
 This is based on the extent of the complaint/appeal.
 (The complainant may be accompanied by a support person at any time during meetings).

-5. If the complaint is substantiated and favours the student the Principal and Student Service Manager will inform the parties involved via written correspondence and implement the necessary action/changes as soon as practicable
+- If the complaint is substantiated and favours the student, the management will ensure that the necessary action/changes are implemented as soon as practicable.

 If you are an international student and you cannot resolve your complaint, you can approach the Overseas Students Ombudsman.
 Visit the website of the Overseas Students Ombudsman for more information about what they do and how they help students at http://www.oso.gov.au/.